coqui-ai/TTS/docs/source/finetuning.md

 1. Faster learning

     Since a pre-trained model has already learned features that are relevant for the task, it will converge faster on a new dataset.
-This will reduce the cost of training and let you experient faster.
+This will reduce the cost of training and let you experiment faster.

 2. Better resutls with small datasets

     Deep learning models are data hungry and they give better performance with more data.
-However, it is not always possible to have this abondance, especially in domain.
-For instance, LJSpeech dataset, that we released most of our English models with, is almost 24 hours long.
-And it requires for someone to collect thid amount of data with a help of a voice talent takes weeks.
+However, it is not always possible to have this abundance, especially in specific domains.
+For instance, the LJSpeech dataset, that we released most of our English models with, is almost 24 hours long.
+It takes weeks to record this amount of data with the help of a voice actor.

-    Fine-tuning cames to rescue in this case.
-You can take one of our pre-trained models and fine-tune it for your own speech dataset and achive reasonable results with only a couple of hours in the worse case.
+    Fine-tuning comes to the rescue in this case.
+You can take one of our pre-trained models and fine-tune it on your own speech dataset and achive reasonable results with only a couple of hours of data.

-    However, note that, fine-tuning does not promise great results.
+    However, note that, fine-tuning does not ensure great results.
 The model performance is still depends on the {ref}`dataset quality <what_makes_a_good_dataset>` and the hyper-parameters you choose for fine-tuning.
-Therefore, it still demands a bit of tinkering.
+Therefore, it still takes a bit of tinkering.

 ## Steps to fine-tune a 🐸 TTS model

 1. Setup your dataset.

-    You need to format your target dataset in a certain way so that 🐸TTS data loader would be able to load it for the training.
+    You need to format your target dataset in a certain way so that 🐸TTS data loader will be able to load it for the training.
 Please see {ref}`this page <formatting_your_dataset>` for more information about formatting.

 2. Choose the model you want to fine-tune.

-    You can list the availabe models on terminal as
+    You can list the availabe models in the command line with

     ```bash
     tts --list_models